Ki Pro Ultra Plus

 Eliminating the cost and inconvenience of logging and capturing footage, Ki Pro models produce files that are ready to use right away in most popular NLEs.

 Designed to integrate with your system, whatever the workflow, Ki Pro models feature powerful connectivity and capture full quality footage to reliable storage media.

 When it's time to edit, just remove the media, connect to your computer, transfer the files, and the footage is ready to use straight away in your editing software, without the need for additional import or transcoding steps.

 Big on quality - but not on file size.
-Recording 10-bit, full raster files, Ki Pro gives you high quality images that easily stand up to post processing requirements - and client scrutiny.
+All Ki Pro units record high quality images that easily stand up to post production processing requirements - and client scrutiny.

 Compared to 8-bit recording devices, 10-bit 4:2:2 recording (when supported by the codec) provides better quantization, giving a superior representation of the original scene and allowing for more flexibility in post production when adjusting color and balance.
 With support for ProRes (all models) and DNxHD (Ki Pro Mini and Ki Pro Rack only) at your choice of quality level, Ki Pro hardware allows you to achieve the perfect balance of image quality and storage capacity for your production.